Appropriate cover to protect your plants from the elements.

 When are my seedlings ready to plant?

-When the seedling reaches the height of the punnet it is ready to be planted into the bed.
+When the seedling reaches the height of the punnet it is ready to be planted into the bed, but they can wait a bit longer (until older leaves begin to yellow) if necessary.
 As a rough guide, seeds raised in punnets will usually be ready to plant out in about 6 weeks.

 Sowing directly in final position